-ANSWER: The word reincarnation is not in the Bible.
-The term comes from the Latin and means 'to enter the flesh again.'
+The word "reincarnation" is not in the KJV Bible.
+The term comes from the Latin and means "to enter the flesh again."
 Webster's Dictionary defines the word as "a rebirth of the soul in successive bodies."
-Another dictionary defines the term as the belief that, upon death, a person's "soul" enters another body or form and becomes alive again.
+Another dictionary states it is the belief that, at death, a person's "soul" enters another body or form and becomes alive again.
 In short, it is the belief that a person's soul or spirit, after experiencing a physical death, enters into another life form.

 The teaching of reincarnation, which promotes the belief that a person is "born again" after death, is somewhat similar to the death and resurrection of a Christian.
 Scripture shows that after death a believer is "asleep" until the resurrection occurs at the return of Christ Jesus.

 Our friends, we want you to know the truth about those who have died . . .
-14 We believe that Jesus died and rose again, and so we believe that God will take back with Jesus those who have died believing in him (1Thessalonians 4:13 - 14)
+We believe that Jesus died and rose again, and so we believe that God will take back with Jesus those who have died believing in him (1Thessalonians 4:13 - 14).